Furnace/HVAC Replacement Cost in Boston (2026)

 55%

-Licensed HVAC installation
+Licensed HVAC installation and testing

-City of Boston filing fees
+City of Boston filing and safety checks

 2%